m7a/lp-gmusicradio/README.md

    copy CDs and add the necessary metadata in one step.
 I already owned the necessary CD drives due to the fact that I keep multiple “old” PCs around here.
-Finally, buying used CDs is quite cheap as in e.g. 3.00€/disc for a typical second-hand CD as sold on Medimops.
+Finally, buying used CDs is quite cheap as in e.g. 3.00€/disc for a typical second-hand CD as sold on Medimops or Rebuy.
 Used CDs do not usually have any lower audio quality given the digital nature of music CDs.
 In my use, 5 in 3000 songs had reading issues, this is less than 0.2%.

 A lucky way to bootstrap a collection from almost zero (1 CD + a few FLACs from Qobuz) was the opportunity to start from a stranger's music collection for free.